-I have seen a few of the veterinary hospitals asking pet owners to visit again just because it will be additional income for them.
-This is totally unethical practice.
+We have seen a few of the veterinary hospitals asking pet owners to visit again just because it will be additional income for them.
+It is an unethical practice.
 This might cause distrust among the pet owners.
 Do not cheat your clients just because you have to achieve your revenue target.

 4. Remind pet owners: